Current Child Care Services Policies

 - Provide development and education information to families.

-- Provide free and confidential referrals for families to early education programs.
-Child development and other information as well as community resources are also provided to empower families.
+- Provide free and confidential referrals for families to early education programs and community resources for assistance in housing, food, employment, education and other resources to strengthen families.

 - Register family childcare providers

 - Support in child screening and development provided.